Australia’s tooth decay epidemic

 - Systemic health problems: Poor oral health has been linked to systemic health problems such as heart disease, diabetes, and respiratory infections.

-- Economic and social costs: Untreated tooth decay can lead to lost productivity, increased healthcare costs, and decreased quality of life.
+- Economic and social costs: Untreated tooth caries can lead to lost productivity, increased healthcare costs, and decreased quality of life.

 By taking steps to prevent and treat tooth decay, individuals can reduce their risk of experiencing these consequences and maintain good oral and overall health.